-The question of Jesus’s identity has sparked debate for centuries, particularly the possibility that He knowingly lied about being the Son of God.
+The question of Jesus’s identity has sparked debate for centuries — especially the possibility that He knowingly lied about being the Son of God.
 If Jesus was a liar, His claims would mark Him as a manipulative deceiver, someone willing to fabricate a narrative for personal gain or power.
 However, the evidence from His life, teachings, and the sacrifices of His followers suggests otherwise.

 This article explores the strongest arguments against the theory that Jesus was a liar, focusing on His actions, lack of personal gain, and the unwavering belief of His closest disciples.